-However, how to construct a semi-standard T-spline, especially over non-trivial parametric domains, is a challenging problem.
-Another issue is that, conventional Tsplines are defined with floating boundaries, i.e., the support regions of blending functions may go beyond the domain boundaries.
-Such a floating-boundary scheme upon a polycube domain will cause control points to unnecessarily contribute to extra domain regions.
-Two examples are shown as red-regions in Figure 1.
-This might cause geometric inconsistencies in modeling underlying solid objects, and in physical simulations.
-Therefore, it is ideal to have a trivariate spline inherit from T-splines, that (1) is defined within the largest visible region inside the domain, and (2) has the property of semi-standardness.
-Such novel splines will greatly facilitate direct modeling and physical simulations of arbitrary solid objects with complex geometries and sophisticated topologies.
+However, constructing a semistandard T-spline is challenging over nontrivial parametric domains.
+Also, conventional T-splines are defined with floating boundaries, i.e., the support regions of blending functions may go beyond the domain boundaries.
+Such a floating-boundary scheme upon a polycube domain causes control points to unnecessarily contribute to extra domain regions.
+Two examples are illustrated as red regions in Fig. 1.
+This might cause geometric inconsistencies in modeling the underlying solid objects and in physical simulations.
+Therefore, it would be ideal to have a trivariate spline inherit from Tsplines, that 1) is defined within the largest visible region inside the domain, and 2) has the property of semistandardness.
+Such splines will greatly facilitate direct modeling and physical simulation of arbitrary solid objects with complex geometries and sophisticated topologies.
 The spline constructed in this paper has these properties, and we call it the Restricted Trivariate Polycube Spline (RTP-spline).

-This paper presents a framework of RTP-splines construction and the data conversion of volumetric models to this spline representation.
-It has major contributions:
+This paper presents a framework of RTP-spline construction and the data conversion of volumetric models to this spline representation.
+It has the following major contributions:

-• A new spline (RTP-spline) scheme is uniquely formulated over a polycube domain, with blending functions restricted inside the domain boundaries.
-The RTPsplines also have the following advantages: (1) It is capable of local refinement; (2) Computing RTP-spline functions and their derivatives is much more efficient than that on traditional T-spline surfaces; (3) The polycube domain enables natural modeling of arbitrary solid objects, since low distortions and few singularity points are introduced in volumetric parametrization when the domain mimics the geometries and topologies properly; (4) The restricted boundaries of the RTP-spline ensure the physical modeling and simulation adhere to geometry of underlying objects.

-- We develop a novel framework to construct RTPsplines in an effective top-down fashion. - We construct RTP-splines on several volumetric models with both geometry and synthesized textures (to mimic material properties), which demonstrates that our RTP-splines can model not only geometry but also multi-attribute fields within an unified paradigm.
+- We formulate a new spline (RTP-spline) scheme over a polycube domain, restricting blending functions inside the domain boundaries.
+The RTP-spline has the following advantages: - It is capable of local refinement. - Its function and derivative evaluations are much more efficient than that of traditional T-spline surfaces. - Its polycube domain enables natural modeling of arbitrary solid objects, and the domain shape mimics the geometry and topology of the model and introduces low parameterization distortion and few singularity points - Its restricted boundaries ensure that the physical modeling and simulation adhere to geometry of underlying objects. - We develop a novel framework to construct RTPsplines in an effective top-down fashion. - We construct RTP-splines on several volumetric models with both geometry and synthesized textures (to mimic material properties), which demonstrates that our RTP-splines can model not only geometry but also multiattribute fields within a unified paradigm.

-The remainder of this paper is organized as follows.
-We review the related literature in Section 2, then introduce preliminaries and define necessary notations in Section 3.
+The remainder of this paper is organized as follows: we review the related literature in Section 2, then introduce preliminaries and define necessary notations in Section 3.
 The methodology of RTP-spline construction is illustrated in Section 4.
 The entire process of converting discrete volumetric data into the spline representation is then explained in Section 5.
 We demonstrate experimental results in Section 6 and conclude the paper in Section 7.